alvarotrigo/fullPage.js/README.md

 ## Options

 - `licenseKey`: (default `null`). **This option is compulsory.** If you use fullPage in a non open source project, then you should use the license key provided on the purchase of the fullPage Commercial License.
-If your project is open source and it is compatible with the GPLv3 license you can request a license key (https://alvarotrigo.com/fullPage/extensions/requestKey.html).
+If your project is open source and it is compatible with the GPLv3 license you can [request a license key](https://alvarotrigo.com/fullPage/extensions/requestKey.html).
 Please read more about licenses [here](https://github.com/alvarotrigo/fullPage.js#license) and [on the website](https://alvarotrigo.com/fullPage/pricing/).
 For example:

 ```javascript
 new fullpage({